dlm1223/march-madness/README.md

 # march-madness
-System for selecting optimal march madness brackets Run files "simulate", "ownership", "optimize" in that order to create datasets and get optimal brackets.
+System for selecting optimal march madness brackets Order to run files: 1. "simulate" 2. "ownership" 3. "optimize" in that order to create datasets and get optimal brackets.
-"A line I wrote on my local computer"
-"adding a line"
-"This is a line from RStudio"
+Specify number of simulations and year (2016 or 2017) in simulate.
+Specify number of brackets in ownership